saivikas-j/notification_sys/README.md

   npm start
 ```

-Make sure the pollution-service server is running before running it.
+Make sure the pollution-service server is running before running it.<br/>
+You can also create a job using cron to periodically run the code after a certain interval

 ## Guide